catseye/NaNoGenLab/columnar-cthulhuian/README.md

     Ihat d  esehtodednneettc  mlgyy wrnp m mhoisd o oddseeaa. lTllsotstoog tica "s haesaudrr"nieSwomld esnpoteltaghd"gh.s Aar  e vet  amsrtbtt e
     mr bno  ltgt  yt lolb a nbwentri  tiraet ara ineegdaau m.   tnenw hhyeh

+In the above, the texts were pre-cleaned by gutenizer, which leaves in the "Produced by" lines, which accounts for the almost-sensibility of the start of the first line.
+Cleaning them with [guten-gutter](../guten-gutter) would eliminate that.
+Alternatively, not cleaning them at all would retain the Gutenberg license (assuming that it is the same on all the texts) for a different effect.